AhmedSeemalK/Enterprise-Inference/ida/README.md

             hosts: {}
    ```

- ### Multi Master Multi Worker Node Deployment:
+ ### Multi Master Multi Workload Node Deployment:
-   For an enterprise-grade deployment with multiple control plane nodes and multiple worker nodes, it is recommended to follow these guidelines:
+   For an enterprise-grade deployment with multiple control plane nodes and multiple workload nodes, it is recommended to follow these guidelines:

    ##### Control Plane Node Count
    It's recommended to have an odd number of control plane nodes (e.g., 3, 5, 7) to ensure high availability and fault tolerance.
 If one control plane node fails, the remaining nodes can continue to operate and maintain a quorum, ensuring the cluster remains operational.